pigergast/JournalCollector/README.md

 - 1037-6178, 1043-4542, 0190-535X, 1466-7681,0161-2840, N/A, 1940-4921, 1755-6678,0278-4807.
 - 0899-5885, 0279-3695, 1012-5302, 1539-0136, 1092-1095, 2005-3673, 0887-9311, 2640-5237, 0813-0531.
 - 556-3693, 2047-3087, 0022-0124, 0103-2100, 0744-6020, 0737-0016, 1526-744X, 0001-2092, 1592-5986, 1541-6577.

+### How to download the articles:

+1. To download the pdf version of an article, we need its PMCID.
+2. Then, use this API link: https://www.ncbi.nlm.nih.gov/pmc/utils/oa/oa.fcgi?id=PMC5334499
+3. Put the PMCID in the id parameter.
+And get the downloaded part: `ftp.ncbi.nlm.nih.gov/pub/pmc/oa_pdf/8e/71/WJR-9-27.PMC5334499.pdf`
+4. Add it with `https://` + `ftp.ncbi.nlm.nih.gov/pub/pmc/oa_pdf/8e/71/WJR-9-27.PMC5334499.pdf`
+5. Then, we can download the pdf file.